This paleo chicken cacciatore is a delicious dish that features tender chicken and a rich tomato sauce.

-- If you’re looking for a thicker sauce, you can cook further without covering the saucepan.
+- If you want a thicker sauce, you can cook it for ten minutes longer.
+However, make sure you remove the lid from the saucepan for the extended time.
 This method will allow the sauce to reduce and thicken up a bit.

 - Paleo Chicken Cacciatore doesn’t vary too much from the traditional recipes.
-Omitting the alcohol & flour found in traditional recipes doesn’t alter flavor very much so you will hardly notice the difference.
+Omitting the alcohol and flour found in traditional recipes doesn’t alter the flavor very much, so you will hardly notice the difference.

-- The only difference between this recipe and a chicken cacciatore slow cooker recipe is cooking time.
-Simply transfer everything after step 5 into a slow cooker and cook for 3-6 hours.
-Alternatively, you can throw everything straight into the slow cooker and turn on and cook for 4-8 hours.
+- The only difference between this recipe and a chicken cacciatore slow cooker recipe is the cooking time.
+Simply transfer everything after step five into a slow cooker and cook for three to six hours.
+Alternatively, you can throw everything straight into the slow cooker and turn on and cook for eight hours.

-There are plenty of other delicious chickens recipes that you should try.
-Some of them are paleo friendly, while some aren’t.
-Just look for the tag “paleo” for recipes that will help fit your ideal diet.
+There are plenty of other delicious chicken recipes that you should try.
+Some of them are paleo-friendly, while some aren’t.

-I hope you enjoy cooking this yummy paleo friendly chicken cacciatore if you have any feedback, variations or anything else that you would like to share, then please don’t hesitate to leave a comment below.
+I hope that you enjoy cooking this yummy paleo-friendly chicken cacciatore.
+If you have any feedback that you would like to share, then please don’t hesitate to leave a comment below.